If you lose a pet....Act immediately!

-Be sure to check the 'found cat/dog book' that is at the admissions desk The 'found cat/dog book' is a listing of pets that have found, but are not being brought to the shelter.
+Be sure to check the 'found cat/dog book' that is at the admissions desk The 'found cat/dog book' is a listing of pets that have been found, but are not being brought to the shelter.
 Stray dogs and cats brought to the animal shelter are held for a minimum of 3 full days.
 If an animal is not claimed, they are evaluated for adoption.
 Please visit the shelter, since their description may not match yours.

 Do not assume that your animal still has its tags on.
 Finding your pet is your responsibility.